 Here are the 10 things to understand before the Hyaluronic Acid Dermal Fillers for Acne Scars treatment.

-- The Process: The treatment is performed in a specialist’s clinic and usually a topical anesthetic cream is applied to numb the face.
-The filler is then injected into the regions of the affected skin so that the components of the filler are able to fill its surface.
-After injected, the gel functions like an aerated balloon to reinforce skin tissues that have lost laxity and volume with time or because of an injury.
-It also adds fullness to the skin by tempting and binding water in the area of injection, and it perks up the skin texture thus fading off the acne scars.
+After injected, the gel functions like an aerated balloon.
+It is to reinforce skin tissues that have lost laxity and volume with time or because of an injury.
+It also adds fullness to the skin by tempting and binding water in the area of injection.
+And it perks up the skin texture thus fading off the acne scars.

 Cost of dermal filler is Rs.
 13000-15000 for 1 ml.